Kitchen Remodeling Do’s And Don’ts

 DO: Communicate With Your Contractor

 It’s important to regularly communicate with your contractor to ensure everyone is on the same page throughout the entire process.
 Decide together the best way to contact one another.
-You should be available if they need to ask you question, if not delay will begin building up.
+You should be available if they need to ask you questions, if not delay will begin building up.
 It’s also important that they are also available when you need to speak with them.
 A good relationship goes a long way since you will be working with one another for quite some time until the project is completed.

 DON’T: Throw Away Receipts